netherphp/onescript/README.md

 writable.

-The best solution for that solution would probably be to not have the builder in the public directory at all.
-In the future I will probably include a composer bin file for compiling via command line.
+The best solution for that solution would probably be to not have the builder in the public directory at all, or to use the CLI method.